derivia/study-notes/notes/PERSONAL-NOTES.md

 ### Caching

-- Caching is a method to speed up responses by increasing the use of storage.
+- Caching is a method to speed up responses by storing frequently/recently accessed resources generally in volatile-memory or closer to the requester.
-- It can be done in various ways, typically categorized as server-side and client-side caching.
-- In client-side caching, it involves storing static resources that change infrequently and are frequently accessed.
-This reduces the demand on the web server, as the browser checks if the resource is stored in the cache before requesting it.
-- In server-side caching, a database technology is often used to accelerate queries made to a parent database.
-- It also plays a role in how parts of the DNS work; recently accessed websites are stored in the cache to avoid the need for repeated lookups.
+- Server-side caching
+    - Includes database query results, api responses, rendered pages, etc.
+    - Subsequent requests for the same data will be delivered faster.
+    - Memcached and/or Redis are commonly used.
+- Client-side caching
+    - Storing things like CSS and multimedia on the user device.
+    - The browser them checks if the content is on the cache before sending a request for it when the user requires some resource.
+    - Can be set by developers in HTTP headers like Cache-control and Expires.

 ### HATEOAS (Hypertext as the Engine of Application State)